coatyio/coaty-js/docs/man/developer-guide.md

 The Communication Manager provides features to transparently control the underlying publish-subscribe communication layer, including auto-reconnect, automatic re-subscription upon connection, and queued offline publishing.

+When initializing the Communication Manager you can customize characteristics of the underlying MQTT client library in the configuration property `CommunicationOptions.mqttClientOptions`.
+Among others, you can specify the MQTT QoS level for all publications, subscriptions, and last will messages (default is 0).

 ### Starting and stopping communication